-Ghent University provides postgraduate Masters scholarships to international students from developing countries who wish to study in Belgium and obtain a Master’s degree at Ghent University.
-The scholarships consist of a monthly allowance, yearly tuition fee and one-time relocation fee.
-Each year, a maximum of 10 scholarships can be awarded.
+Ghent University provides Master Grants to candidates from developing countries who wish to obtain a master’s degree at Ghent University.
+The scholarships consist of a monthly allowance, yearly tuition fee, insurance, and one-time relocation fee.

 K.U.
 Leuven Scholarships for International Students (Belgium)